Efficient Evaluation Methods for Neural Architecture Search: A Survey

 \textbf{Step 1:} The researchers often randomly sample a lot of architectures from the search space and train them from scratch to construct the architecture set.
 However, the set obtained by random sampling may not cover all representative architectures, which may result in the weak generalization of the performance predictor.
 Consequently, some works use other sampling methods to address this aspect.
-For example, Dai \textit{et al.}~\cite{dai2021fbnetv3} used Quasi Monte-Carlo (QMC)~\cite{niederreiter1992random} to generate the candidate pool, and trained the predictor iteratively by picking architectures from the pool based on predicted performance.
-Hassantabar \textit{et al.}~\cite{hassantabar2022curious} chose Sobol sequences~\cite{burhenne2011sampling} to sample architectures from the search space because it can generate more evenly distributed samples.
+For example, Dai \textit{et al}.~\cite{dai2021fbnetv3} used Quasi Monte-Carlo to sample architectures from the search space.
+Hassantabar \textit{et al.}~\cite{hassantabar2022curious} chose Sobol sequences to sample architectures from the search space because it can generate more evenly distributed samples.
 The aims of these works are all to generate a small architecture set that can sufficiently represent the entire search space, thus minimizing the number of architectures required to be trained.